lesser-app/tankman.dev/content/_index.md

 ## It's an early Beta

 Tankman is quite new and you might find a few issues.
-We expect to iron out them out over the next few months and release the first version in Q4 2023.
+We expect to iron them out over the next few months and release the first version in Q4 2023.
 We'll need help - you're invited to [join us on GitHub](https://github.com/lesser-app/tankman).